x7c1/map.sass/README.md

   color: my-palette(error, fg);
   background-color: my-palette(error, bg);

-  // you can also access to any nested map a { color: my-palette(anchor, base, normal); }
+  // you can also access to any level of nested map a { color: my-palette(anchor, base, normal); }
   a:hover { color: my-palette(anchor, base, hover); }
 }